Serial rapist Malcolm Rewa guilty of murdering Susan Burdett in 1992

 Brain matter and a significant amount of blood was on the sheets, while a bra covered Burdett's eyes.

-The way Burdett's body was found was also a telltale sign of Rewa's involvment.
+The way Burdett's body was found was also a telltale sign of Rewa's involvement.

 "You can be sure he's guilty of murder for two main reasons," Kayes said.
 "The first is that the attack on Susan Burdett had all the hallmarks of a typical Rewa sexual assault."